Skip to content

 Penalties

 The base penalty is prison of 3 to 6 years and a fine proportional to the value of the drug.
 The notoria importancia (Art.
-369 CP), which the Supreme Court sets for heroin at around 300 grams of pure substance, raises the penalty to the 6 to 9 years range.
-Membership of a criminal organization (Art.
-369 bis CP) aggravates it further, potentially exceeding 13 years, and there are specific subtypes when the drug is distributed to minors or in educational or penitentiary centres.
+369 CP), which the Supreme Court sets for heroin at around 300 grams of pure substance, raises the penalty to the next higher degree, the 6 to 9 years range.
+Membership of a criminal organisation (Art.
+369 bis CP) aggravates it further, to 9 to 12 years, with the next higher degree —12 to 18 years— for its leaders, managers or administrators; and Art.
+370 CP raises the penalty of Art.
+368 by one or two degrees in cases of extreme gravity, up to 13 years and 6 months.
+There are also specific subtypes when the drug is distributed to minors or in educational or penitentiary centres.
 Because the thresholds are calculated on pure content, the purity analysis is often the single most consequential point of the case.

 Procedure and competent court: from the Investigating Court to the National High Court